libmapper/libmapper/doc/expression_syntax.md

     </td>
   </tr>
     <tr>
-    <td><strong>destination value references</strong>: including the destination signal value in the expression enables simple "mixing" of multiple sources in an IIR filter.</td>
+    <td><strong>destination value references</strong>: including the destination signal value in the expression enables simple "mixing" of multiple sources in an IIR filter.
+Within the mapping expression, <code>y{-N}</code> represents the Nth past value of the <strong>destination signal</strong> rather than the expression output and will thus reflect updates to this signal caused by other maps or local control.
+If you wish to use past samples of the expression output instead you will need to cache this output explicitly as explained above in the section <a href="#fir-and-iir-filters">FIR and IIR Filters</a>.</td>
     <td>
     <div><pre><code class="language-dot">digraph iir {
     size="1.5";